carlosprados/dropzone47/README.md

 python main.py
 ```

 5) In Telegram, send the bot a YouTube URL.
-You'll see title, duration and buttons to choose `audio`, `video`, or `both`.
+You'll see title, duration and buttons to choose `audio` or `video`.
 The bot uploads the actual files (not just the path) with a friendly filename.

+Project structure:
+- `dropzone47/config.py`: env/config and logging setup.
+- `dropzone47/utils.py`: filesystem and formatting helpers.
+- `dropzone47/session.py`: simple persistence and in-memory state.
+- `dropzone47/download.py`: yt-dlp format selection and download helpers.
+- `dropzone47/bot.py`: Telegram handlers and orchestration.
+- `tests/`: unit tests for helpers.

 ### Commands
 - `/downloads`: show status of your current/recent download.